Benedicta Arts Center

 A second lead gift of $3 million from Ben and Dorothy Gorecki from Milaca named the Forum theater, the gallery and the new garden space.

-The newly renovated BAC was completed during the summer and fall of 2006.
+The groundbreaking for the BAC expansion was in May, 2005 and it was completed during the summer and fall of 2006.
 A dedication and blessing of the new spaces was held on September 16, 2006.

 Berg, Lori, "Renovations Change BAC," The Cable, October 10, 1977, p.
 5.